federal-geospatial-platform/CDTK-Documentation/docs/source/data.rst

 2.1.
 Data
 ---------

-The CDTK support most GIS data formats, but there is some minimum settings required to make the publication workflow work.
+The user of the CDTK can use the Data Dissemination Repository (DDR) to publish web services, downloadable files and Clip-Zip-Ship collections.
+The DDR support most GIS data formats, but there is some minimum settings required to make the publication workflow work.

 2.1.1.
 Vector data
 ~~~~~~~~~~~~~~~~~~

-All vector data is stored in a PostGIS database on the CDTK servers.
-The input data must be contained in a OGC Geopackage (GPKG) to be ingested by the CDTK.
-If the user is using the CDTK QGIS plugin to publish the data (see section  :ref:`qgis-plugin-ref`), then the vector layers will be automatically converted to a GPKG no matter the source format.
+All vector data is stored in a PostGIS database on the DDR servers.
+The input data must be contained in a OGC Geopackage (GPKG) to be ingested by the DDR.
+If the user is using the DDR QGIS plugin to publish the data (see section  :ref:`qgis-plugin-ref`), then the vector layers will be automatically converted to a GPKG no matter the source format.
 If the user chooses the input package method (see section :ref:`directory-watcher-ref`), the source of the vector layers has to be stored in a GPKG included in the package.

 	* **Using the QGIS plugin method**: Any vector format supported.